sisoe24/execute-in-iterm2/README.md

 - Currently the button in the editor toolbar is always present.
 This is because, technically, every file could potentially be used in a command.
 - Constantly changing iTerm2 active window, will cause the extension to create multiple tabs.
+- Visual Studio Code should retake focus after iTerm2 executes the command, but sometime it does and sometime it doesn't.

 ## 1.7.
 TODO